 As set out in the Retirement Villages Act 1992 Part 4 Division 5, an administering body may apply to the State Administrative Tribunal to terminate a residence contract on the grounds that —

-the resident’s physical or mental health is such as to make the residential premises unsuitable for occupation by the resident (section 58 of the Act); or
+ the resident’s physical or mental health is such as to make the residential premises unsuitable for occupation by the resident (section 58 of the Act); or

-the resident has breached the residence contract or the residence rules (section 59 of the Act); or
+ the resident has breached the residence contract or the residence rules (section 59 of the Act); or

-the resident has intentionally or recklessly caused or permitted, or is likely to intentionally or recklessly cause or permit, serious damage to the residential premises or injury to the administering body, an employee of the administering body or another resident (section 62 of the Act); or
+ the resident has intentionally or recklessly caused or permitted, or is likely to intentionally or recklessly cause or permit, serious damage to the residential premises or injury to the administering body, an employee of the administering body or another resident (section 62 of the Act); or

-the administering body would, in the special circumstances of the case, suffer undue hardship if the residence contract were not terminated (section 63 of the Act).
+ the administering body would, in the special circumstances of the case, suffer undue hardship if the residence contract were not terminated (section 63 of the Act).

 Under section 57 of the Act, a resident may apply to the State Administrative Tribunal for an order in respect of a dispute with the administering body as to whether the resident should be transferred to another kind of accommodation in the village.
 The State Administrative Tribunal may make an order that —

-restrains the administering body from transferring the resident to another kind of accommodation in the village; or
+ restrains the administering body from transferring the resident to another kind of accommodation in the village; or

-requires the resident to transfer, or the administering body to transfer the resident, to another kind of accommodation in the village; or
+ requires the resident to transfer, or the administering body to transfer the resident, to another kind of accommodation in the village; or

-terminates the residence contract of the resident.
+ terminates the residence contract of the resident.

 Notice of termination